Pycord-Development/pycord-next/README.md

     </p>
 </div>

+# ⚠️Pycord-next (previously v3) is currently not maintained and we don't know when we'll work on it again

 ## Introduction

 **WARNING: Pycord v3 is pre-alpha, and is highly unstable.
 We suggest waiting for a alpha, beta, or release candidate before fully migrating.**